load the necessary libraries

 a.
 Data Preparation and Train-Test Split

-, and split the data into training and test sets.
-For this activity, use mass
+Load the mlbench package and tidymodels framework, select relevant features for predicting glucose, and split the data into training and test sets.
+For this activity, use mass and insulin as your features.

 Click for answer